way-lo/ac-infinity-airtap-hacs/README.md

 You may be tempted to swap out the stock AC Infinity fans with quieter ones, such as Noctua.
 My deep investigation showed this is not worthwhile.
 Reasons:

   1. On the Gen 3 model, the fan pins do not seem to be wired in the standard fashion.
 These are 3-pin fans, but they do not use standard voltage modulation.
 Plugging in a 3-pin fan will result in it running only at 100% (or 0%).
+A low-noise adapter can drop fan speed to 70%.
+Regardless, you lose all granular speed control.
   2. Second, using an anemometer to measure wind speed and a calibrated dB meter to measure noise, the Noctua NF-A9 failed to live up to expectations.
-At 100%, and 70% (using their provided impedence cable) the fan failed to produce as much wind speed as stock, and it was often noiser than stock.
+At 100%, and 70% (using a NA-RC7 low noise adapter cable) the fan failed to produce as much wind speed as stock, and it was often noiser than stock.
 The NF-B9 redux-1600 3-pin fan also yielded the same disappointing results.

 # Vibecoded 6.18.26 for customizations/optimization
 Here's the full changelog from the original upload (v1.1.1) to the current build (v1.1.3):